-- 3. When installing a concentric termination vertically through the roof; ensure that all exterior vertical clearance requirements for the concentric termination, shown in Figure 27 on page 28 and Figure 30 on page 29, are being maintained.
+- When installing a concentric termination vertically through the roof; ensure that all exterior vertical clearance requirements for the concentric termination, shown in Figure 26 on page 29 are being maintained.
 These clearances and those cited by local and national codes must be maintained. - 4.
-When installing a concentric termination vertically through a flat roof, the termination's vent cap must be a minimum of 10 feet (3 m) away from any parapet, vertical wall or structure as shown in Figure 24 and Figure 25.
+When installing a concentric termination vertically through a flat roof, the termination's vent cap must be a minimum of 10 feet (3 m) away from any parapet, vertical wall or structure as shown in Figure 24.

-NOTE: If this required distance to a parapet, vertical wall or structure cannot be maintained, standard terminations must be used.
-See Vertical Termination Installation on page 24
+NOTE: If this required 10 foot (3 m) distance to a parapet, vertical wall or structure cannot be maintained, standard terminations must be used.
+See Vertical Termination Installation on page 25.

-- 5. When installing a concentric termination through a sidewall; ensure that all exterior sidewall clearance requirements for the termination, shown in Figure 49 on page 35, are being maintained.
+- 5. When installing a concentric termination through a sidewall; ensure that all exterior sidewall clearance requirements for the termination, shown in Figure 45 on page 35, are being maintained.
 These clearances and those cited by local and national codes must be maintained. - When installing multiple concentric terminations vertically through a roof or horizontally through a sidewall ensure the required clearances between terminations and groupings of multiple terminations are maintained.
-See pages 30 and 31 for more information. - Cut a 5 inch (13 cm) diameter hole for 4 inch concentric terminations or 7 inch (18 cm) diameter hole for 6 inch concentric terminations where they will pass through the wall or roof.
+See pages 30 and 31 for more information. - Cut a 5 inch (13 cm) diameter hole for the 4 inch concentric termination where the termination will pass through the wall or roof.